RelaySC/relay-bot/README.md

 Here we can see an example where `about` is aliased as `info`; `stats` is aliased as `funds`, `citizens` and `uee`, `issue` is aliased as `bug` and `thebase` is aliased as `baseradio`.
 Aliases apply to repository commands.

 ## Commands
-Since inn-bot v2.0.0, there is a command system in place that allows the bot to be extended easily without modifying the core bot.
+Since relay-bot v2.0.0, there is a command system in place that allows the bot to be extended easily without modifying the core bot.

 ### Creating a Command
-It's easy to create a new command, make a file anywhere - as long as the inn-bot system user has privileges - and then create a command that looks something like the one below.
+It's easy to create a new command, make a file anywhere - as long as the relay-bot system user has privileges - and then create a command that looks something like the one below.
 You should add this to the ```commands.sources``` property in the configuration file.

 You'll need to update the relative path to the [command module](command.js).
 ```js